Long Line Vessels

 If you are injured working aboard a longline vessel in Alaska, you are entitled with few exceptions to reasonable and necessary medical care.
 An injured crewman has the right to select his own treating physicians.
 A maritime employer is charged with the duty of providing his injured crewman with a reasonable living allowance while the crewman is recovering from his injury.
 If you are injured as the result of negligence or unseaworthiness, you may claim money damages to compensate you for lost wages, future medical expenses, lost wage earning capacity and pain and suffering.

 If you have been seriously injured working as a crewman in Alaska, it is recommended you contact an experienced maritime lawyer as soon as possible to protect your rights and help you get the fair compensation you deserve for your injuries.
 Never sign a release of your injury claim without consulting with an experienced Jones Act and maritime injury lawyer.
 Don’t trust the insurance company to be fair with you Your future and your family’s future depends upon you getting compensated fairly for your future lost wages.

-If you have questions about the benefits you are entitled to under Federal maritime law, contact Johnson Beard & Trueb PC to discuss your claim at 1-800-621-1091.
+If you have questions about the benefits you are entitled to under Federal maritime law, contact Trueb & Beard, LLC to discuss your claim at 1-800-621-1091.